-- The fourteenth-century chronicler Ziyauddin Barani wrote his chronicle first in 1356
+- The fourteenth-century chronicler Ziauddin Barani wrote his chronicle first in 1356.

 - The study of the thousand years between 700 and 1750 is a huge challenge to historians largely because of the scale and variety of developments that occurred over the period.

-Clearing of the forests → Development of Agriculture → Forest dwellers migrate due to forest cutting → Some became farmers → Difference in land so status difference → Division in jatis or sub-castes on basis of backgrounds and occupations → Ranks were not fixed permanently.
+Clearing of the forests → Development of Agriculture → Forest dwellers migrate due to forest cutting → Some became farmers → Difference in land, so status difference → Division in jatis or sub-castes on the basis of backgrounds and occupations → Ranks were not fixed permanently

 - Large states like those of the Cholas, Tughluqs, or Mughals encompassed many regions.

 - A Sanskrit prashasti that praises Delhi Sultan Ghiyasuddin Balban tells that he was the ruler of a vast empire that stretched from Bengal in the east to Ghazni in Afghanistan in the west and included all of South India (Dravida).